St. Patrick's Day Guide

 Even though Griff's claims to be Houston's oldest sports bar, they still know how to party like they're barely legal.
 They have one of the best, and oldest, St. Patrick's Day parties to prove it.
-A one-day celebration isn't enough for this crowd.
-It all kicks off on Friday, March 9, with the 25th annual Greater Houston Irish Open Golf tournament.
-March 10 brings the Irish Stew Cook-off, which runs all afternoon, with music through the night.
-Take Sunday to recover and head back to drinking on Monday, March 12, with the Old Timers as they get together to remind themselves how much fun they used to have.
-Tuesday, March 13, is a festival steak night.
-Wednesday, the ladies rest up for the Paddy's Day Queen Contest on Thursday, March 15.
+In the past week they have hosted a cook-off, a golf tournament and various drinking events.
+Thursday is the Paddy's Day Queen Contest.
 And, finally, the day o' days -- Saturday, March 17, brings the annual St. Patrick's Day parade with music, beer and friends.
 All day and night, of course.
 Get your tickets early.

 Friday, March 16